railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 need to get the tasks completed.
 All the necessary operations are carried out from the :menuselection:`Project` menu.

-.. tip:: Remember that you will have less options in Simplified view than in Extended view.

 .. index::
    single: project